wp-plugins/contact-form-7-signature-addon/readme.txt

 Tested up to: 4.2
 Stable tag: 2.3

-Adds an handwritten signature field type to Contact Form 7.
+Easily add an handwritten signature field to Contact Form 7
-Version 2.3 is for CF7 4.2 or higher only.
-Keep version 2.2 otherwise.

 == Description ==